EthanJustice/sable/README.md

 # sable

 interactive page history

-Far from ready.
+Sable is a library for visualising document changes, and reverting back to them.

+**Somewhat ready.**

 ## Roadmap